 We are an entrepreneurs' group who likes to promote technology education for kids and elderly people.
 All help is welcome, since everything is done on a donation basis.
 Feel free to offer your contribution.
 Your time, your knowledge, software, hardware.
 Whatever someone can use to learn and improve technology knowledge is welcome.

 EdX offers free online courses and classes.
 Find the latest MOOC from the world’s best universities including: MIT, Harvard, Berkeley, UT and others.
 “At edX, we take our mission of increasing global access to quality education seriously.
-We … Read More
+We connect learners to the … Read More

 Empowerment begins with inclusion

 At Microsoft, our mission is to empower every person and every organization on the planet to achieve more.
 Delivering on this mission starts with great technology, but great technology alone is not enough.
 Too many of technology’s benefits have yet to reach the people who need them.

 Just as there is an extremely effective commercial ecosystem that brings the promise of technology to life in the marketplace, there must be a strong societal ecosystem that brings the promise of technology to life in the community space.

 To fulfill our company mission and truly empower every person and every organization on the planet to achieve more, we, ourselves, need to do more.
 Empowerment begins with inclusion.